Retirement Retirement Planning

 Alexey Fedorenko/Adobe car-boot sale in London

-You could grow your retirement savings if you have jewelry you never wear.
-Diamonds, pearls, gold, silver, and jewels living in a jewelry box might better serve you if you sell them for cash.
+If you have jewelry you never wear, you could grow your retirement savings.
+Diamonds, pearls, gold, silver, and other jewels in a jewelry box might better serve you if you sell them for cash.

 Check the market before selling to get the most money for your items.
 The value of gold and other common materials in jewelry fluctuates.
 You might profit most if you wait and sell them next year.